VedanM/CS521-Debunking-Solana/README.md

 We then recreated the test in C++.
 We did this because of C++'s more consistent behavior and minimal overhead compared to Python.

-Some of our hypothesises for why ADH would be faster in Python include:
+Some of our hypotheses for why ALH isn't significantly faster than ADH in Python include:

 - Python Optimizations:
   - The Merkle tree calculation might be benefiting from Python's list comprehensions